Baldock: Parish

-Baldock Local Board (18721894)
+Baldock local board (1872–1894)

 In August 1872 sanitary districts were established, with public health and local government responsibilities being given to the boards of guardians of the poor law unions for all areas which did not have urban authorities.
 Baldock therefore became part of the Hitchin Rural Sanitary District, governed by the Hitchin Board of Guardians.
 Less than three months later, on 1 November 1872, a public meeting was held in Baldock where the town's ratepayers voted to establish a local board to govern the town, allowing it to become its own urban sanitary district, independent of the Hitchin Rural Sanitary District.
 The new board came into effect on 30 December 1872, when the Local Government Board gave its consent.
 The first chairman of the Baldock Local Board was Thomas Rigby Kewley, who was the rector of Baldock's parish church of St Mary's.
 Kewley served as chairman of the board until his death in 1885.